-An HOA must inform the homeowner in writing at the time he or she joins the association about the HOA's rules, restrictions, and the amounts the homeowner must pay (or potentially pay) to the HOA.
-Otherwise, the HOA is not entitled to a lien for unpaid assessments (Okla.
+An association must inform homeowners in writing when they become a member about the rules, restrictions, and the amounts they must pay—or potentially pay—to the association.
+Otherwise, the association isn't entitled to a lien for unpaid assessments.
+(Okla.
 Stat. tit.
 60, § 852(C)).

 Based on Oklahoma law, a COA's lien is prior to all other liens, except for:

-To find out the priority of an HOA lien, check the association's governing documents.
+To find out the priority of an HOA lien in Oklahoma, check the association's governing documents.
 Often, an HOA's CC&Rs will state that a lender's first mortgage or deed of trust is superior to an HOA lien.